Motor racing-Team by team analysis of Spanish Grand Prix

+BARCELONA, May 12 Jean Todt is to stand this year for a third term as president of Formula One's governing body, the International Automobile Federation (FIA).

-BARCELONA May 10 Team by team analysis of Sunday's Spanish Formula One Grand Prix (listed in championship order):
+BARCELONA May 15 Team by team analysis of Sunday's Spanish Formula One Grand Prix, listed in championship order:

 -